 Tell Congress: STOP THE SHUTDOWN -- Get Back to Work and Pass a Bipartisan Funding Bill

 This shutdown is entirely avoidable.
-A government funding bill that is agreed to by Republican and Democratic leadership in the House and the Senate is the only way to make sure there are enough votes in the House of Representatives and the Senate to stop the shutdown.
+A funding bill agreed to by Republican and Democratic leadership in both the House and Senate is the only way to ensure there are enough votes to stop the shutdown and end the lockout of federal workers.

-A government shutdown is a waste of resources and a costly interruption to the services that Americans, our communities, and our economy count on.
-During a shutdown, the essential services and functions that the federal government provides to the American people will continue to be delivered - from air traffic control to necessary food and public safety functions, transportation and infrastructure inspections, and liFe and property protecting functions of the government - but they will be delivered by federal employees who will not be paid until Congress restores government funding.
-The services that continue through the shutdown will quickly begin to be eroded as the government functions and staff that support those essential services and functions will be furloughed during the shutdown.
-Our armed service members will continue to serve our nation, but will not be paid until the shutdown ends.
+A government shutdown is a waste of resources and a costly interruption of the services that Americans, our communities, and our economy depend on.
+During a shutdown, essential services—such as air traffic control, food and public safety inspections, transportation and infrastructure oversight, and life- and property-protecting functions—will continue, but they will be delivered by federal employees who will not be paid until Congress restores government funding.
+These services will quickly begin to erode as supporting staff and functions are furloughed.
+Our armed service members will continue to serve our nation but will also go unpaid until the shutdown ends.

 Sponsored by